Baltimore’s Public Behavioral Health System

 People served in 2020 (Insert ASO Data Dashboard)

-The Here2Help Hotline connects people to mental health professionals who offer emotional support and confidential advice.
+The CALL 988 Helpline offers high-quality emergency emotional support.
 The hotline plays an essential role in connecting people to community based care and crisis services.
 The hotline responds to over 50,000 calls a year.

 Saving Lives from Overdose